Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 It encompasses the font, colour, and positioning of dialogue, all of which can have a profound impact on the viewer's experience.

-Out of all topics discussed in this document, this is arguably one of the most important.
+Out of all topics discussed in this handbook, this is arguably one of the most important.
 Many groups have different standards and opinions on what makes for good dialogue styling,